-- A. The Plan is a wholly owned subsidiary of Molina.
+A. The Plan is a wholly owned subsidiary of Molina.
 Molina and its subsidiaries provide quality managed care to people receiving government assistance.
 Molina offers healthcare services for persons served by Medicaid, Medicare, and the Marketplace, and products to assist government agencies in their administration of the Medicaid program.
-Molina has wholly owned operating subsidiaries in various states as indicated in Schedule Y, Parts 1 and 1A. - B. - C. The Plan paid Molina an extraordinary dividend in cash amounting to \$60.0 million on September 10, 2018.
-The Plan received approval from the Department on August 31, 2018.
-The Plan paid Molina an ordinary dividend amounting to \$45.0 million on December 29, 2017.
+Molina has wholly owned operating subsidiaries in various states as indicated in Schedule Y, Parts 1 and 1A.

+B. - C. The Plan paid Molina ordinary dividends in cash amounting to \$57.0 million on March 28, 2019 and \$60.0 million on September 25, 2019.

 The Plan has an agreement with Molina whereby Molina provides certain management services to the Plan.
-Expenses incurred relating to this agreement amounted to \$150.4 million and \$160.4 million for the years ended December 31, 2018 and 2017, respectively.
+Expenses incurred relating to this agreement amounted to \$127.1 million and \$150.4 million for the years ended December 31, 2019 and 2018, respectively.

 The Plan subleases office space from Molina who is a master lessee under an arrangement with a third party that commenced in 2013.
-Rental expense relating to these leases totaled \$1.8 million for each of the years ended December 31, 2018 and 2017, respectively.
+Rental expense relating to these leases totaled \$1.4 million and \$1.8 million for the years ended December 31, 2019 and 2018, respectively.
 Minimum future lease commitments for this lease are included in the operating lease table in Note 15.

-- D. As of December 31, 2018 and 2017 amounts due to Molina and affiliates totaled \$3.5 million and \$5.8 million, respectively.
+- D. As of December 31, 2019 and 2018 amounts due to Molina and affiliates totaled \$4.9 million and \$3.5 million, respectively.
 Intercompany receivables and payables are generally settled on a monthly basis. - E. The Plan is not a guarantor and does not participate in any undertakings. - F. The Plan has a services agreement with Molina, as described in Note 10.C. above. - G. As indicated in Note 10.A. above, the Plan is a wholly owned subsidiary of Molina.
-The entities under common ownership of Molina are indicated in Schedule Y, Parts 1 and 1A. - H. Amount Deducted from the Value of Upstream Intermediate Entity or Ultimate Parent Owned: None. - I. Investment in Subsidiary, Controlled or Affiliated (SCA) Entity that Exceeds 10% of the Admitted Assets: None. - J. Investment in Impaired SCA Entities: None. - K. Investment in Foreign Subsidiary: None. - L. Investment in Downstream Noninsurance Holding Company: None. - M. All SCA Investments: None. - N. Investment in Insurance SCAs: None. - O. SCA Loss Tracking: None.
+The entities under common ownership of Molina are indicated in Schedule Y, Parts 1 and 1A. - H. Amount Deducted from the Value of Upstream Intermediate Entity or Ultimate Parent Owned: None. - I. Investment in SCA Entity that Exceeds 10% of the Admitted Assets: None. - J. Investment in Impaired SCA Entities: None. - K. Investment in Foreign Subsidiary: None. - L. Investment in Downstream Noninsurance Holding Company: None. - M. All SCA Investments: None. - N. Investment in Insurance SCAs: None. - O. SCA or SSAP 48 Entity Loss Tracking: None.